 11. St. Peter’s Basilica

-St Peter’s Basilica is regarded as one the holiest Catholic shrines and one of the largest church in the world.
+St Peter’s Basilica is regarded as one the holiest Catholic shrines and one of the largest churches in the world.
 St. Peter’s is a famous place for pilgrimage’s and for their liturgical performances located along the border of Roma and Vatican.

-Though entry to the Basilica is free, there is an extremely long queue thus visiting this needs really long time.
+Though entry to the Basilica is free, there is an extremely long queue thus visiting this needs a really long time.

 Timing – April-Sept 7am-7pm and Oct-March 7am-6pm